RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Syntax: `hls_key_path path`
 Context: rtmp, server, application

-Sets HLS key directory.
+Sets the directory where auto-generated HLS keys are saved.
+Key files have `.key` extension and pseudo-random 16-byte content created with the OpenSSL `RAND_bytes` routine.
 If the directory does not exist it will be created.
 By default `hls_path` directory is used for key files.
+Remember however you should normally restrict access to the key files which is easier when these files are stored separately from playlist and fragments.

     hls_key_path /tmp/keys;